Nov 29, 2016

 Q: How do I book my reservations and get answers to questions not on this list if I am a Gatlinburg owner?

-A: A special hotline will be created to handle all issues related to our Gatlinburg owners throughout the reconstruction process through our new Gatlinburg Owner Response Team.
+A: A special hotline was created to handle all issues related to our Gatlinburg owners throughout the reconstruction process through our new Gatlinburg Owner Response Team.
 The number of that hotline is (800) 413-0923.
 Our team of specialized and trained team members will guide you through your options and help escalate any request or item you may have.

 Q: Will you book me at your other area resorts if I want to come back and the Westgate Smoky Mountain Resort is full?